-This is so true, especially in today’s film and television industry climate.
+This is so true, especially in today's film and television industry climate.
 Money can — and will — be spent.
-Credits lasts forever and mean the most to those holding the keys to the kingdom.
+Credits last forever and mean the most to those holding the keys to the kingdom.

 25. "There are a lot I'm proud of, and a lot I wish the hell I'd never written."

 You will write some terrible scripts, make no mistake.
-It’s a guarantee.
-The real secret to success is learning to tell the difference between what is great and what is horrible, and everything in between.
+It's a guarantee.
+The real secret to success is learning to tell the difference between what is excellent and what is horrible, and everything in between.